valdez-erardtimothy/amigoscodespringboot/readme.md

 ### Starting the Server

 - instead of the IntelliJ IDEA Ultimate Edition Spring Boot Application run feature, I made a maven configuration to run `spring-boot:run` via `mvnw`

+### Properties file

+- adjusted JPA properties for MariaDB

+### Creating and Connecting to Database

+- used `amigoscodespringboot` as database name
+- adjusted to use MariaDB